-It remains important to note that files scheduled

-for more than one hearing date (i.e. adjourned or postponed) are not reflected in these numbers, so while 443 files were heard, 12.4 percent of them had been scheduled for more than one hearing date.
+It remains important to note that files scheduled for more than one hearing date (i.e. adjourned or postponed) are not reflected in these numbers.
+While 408 files were heard, 17.1 percent of them had been scheduled for more than one hearing date.
+This is a substantial increase from last fiscal year by approximately 5 percent.
 The number of applications filed relating to complex issues continues to be a contributing factor.